-There are four key issues addressed under this thrust which have an impact on the performance of the construction value chain:
+Four key issues impact on the performance of the construction value chain:

 1. Lack of adequate emphasis on quality assessment and assurance

-The Malaysian construction industry is fairly limited in its emphasis on quality workmanship and quality-rated buildings.
-This is primarily due to the lack of demand for quality from both clients and consumers, which translates into a corresponding lack of quality-rated buildings.
-Currently there are only a very limited number of standards for materials and structures in Malaysia, which have been developed by SIRIM QAS and CIDB in line with internationally recognised standards.
+The Malaysian construction industry does not emphasis enough on quality workmanship and quality-rated buildings.
+This is due to lack of demand for quality from both clients and consumers, resulting in lack of quality-rated buildings.
+Only a very limited number of standards for materials and structures in Malaysia, have been developed by SIRIM QAS and CIDB in line with internationally recognised standards.

-One of the main rating systems for buildings is the Quality Assessment System in Construction (QLASSIC), which assesses contractor workmanship, as well as broader quality assurance for construction of building the take up of this system has been quite slow, with only 3% of buildings in Malaysia using it in 2013.
-Added to this, the lack of independent quality assurance and quality control (QA/QC) assessment in the construction industry also signifies the difficulties arising for consumers to discern quality of construction and to distinguish industry players that offer higher quality standards.
+One of the main rating systems for buildings is the Quality Assessment System in Construction (QLASSIC), which assesses contractor workmanship, as well as broader quality assurance for construction of building.
+The take up of this system is low, with only 3% of buildings in Malaysia using it in 2013.
+Additionally, the lack of independent quality assurance and quality control (QA/QC) assessment in the industry makes it difficult for consumers to discern quality of construction and distinguish industry players that offer higher quality standards.

 2. Poor conditions on work-site, including workers’ amenities and safety and health standards

-The lack of emphasis placed on safety and health in the construction industry in Malaysia has led to multiple major accidents in recent years.
-The construction industry has also gained a negative reputation due to its high fatality rates (72 in 2014 compared to 45 in Manufacturing which is the 2nd highest).
-Living conditions of workers is also a major concern, especially in the case of foreign workers, where they most often have living quarters that do not meet the minimum standards.
+Poor safety and health in the industry has led to multiple major accidents in recent years.
+It has also gained a negative reputation due to its high fatality rates (72 in 2014 compared to 45 in manufacturing which is the 2nd highest).
+Living conditions of workers is also a major concern, especially in the case of foreign workers inflicted with living quarters that do not meet the minimum standards.

-The industry also struggles with a shortage of Safety and Health Officers (SHO), Site Safety Supervisors (SSS) and Occupational Safety and Health (OSH) inspectors, which is one of the main reasons for limited enforcement of safety on construction projects.
+A shortage of Safety and Health Officers (SHO), Site Safety Supervisors (SSS) and Occupational Safety and Health (OSH) inspectors also contribute to limited enforcement of safety on construction projects.

-Construction sites with poor housekeeping practices also pose a threat to workers and the general public as they can become breeding grounds for vector diseases such as dengue.
-Hence the call to action for more stringent checks and greater responsibility on the part of the industry players is severely needed.
+Construction sites with poor housekeeping practices pose a threat to workers and the general public as they can become breeding grounds for vector diseases such as dengue.
+Hence the call to action for more stringent checks and greater responsibility on the part of the industry players is gravely needed.

 3. Complex regulatory framework, processes and procedures, which lead to delays in permits and approvals

-Regulatory framework, particularly pertaining to the issuance of licenses and permits are complex and can often be difficult to navigate as they often do not accommodate modern practices or the adoption of new technologies, leading to inefficiencies and cost.
-Unclear regulations also present significant challenges by way of limited clarity and inconsistent interpretations, resulting in industry disputes.
+Regulatory framework, particularly pertaining to the issuance of licenses and permits are complex and can be difficult to navigate.
+Partly, the frameworks do not accommodate modern practices or the adoption of new technologies, leading to inefficiencies and cost.
+Unclear regulations also result in limited clarity and inconsistent interpretations, resulting in industry disputes.

 4. Room to enhance public perception of the industry and awareness of initiatives to improve the image of the industry

-Perceptions regarding safety, quality, environmental friendliness and adoption of technology in the construction industry are presently negative.
-Given this perception the younger generation is quite sceptical of taking up a career in construction, citing safety issues as a deterrent for them to enter the industry.
+Negative perceptions regarding safety, quality, environmental friendliness and adoption of technology in the construction industry deter the many from taking up a career in construction, citing safety issues as a concern.

-Stakeholder engagement within the industry is also at a low level, whereby most industry stakeholders are not aware of the existence of government-led initiatives that are currently in operation, which explains the low take-up of such initiatives despite them having obvious benefits.
+Low stakeholder engagement within the industry results in lack of awareness of the existence of government-led initiatives.
+This explains the low take-up of such initiatives despite them having obvious benefits.

-Quality, safety and professionalism are important contributors to the Inclusiveness goal and the 11th Malaysia Plan.
-The CITP hopes that the culture they create will lead to a more quality-conscious and inclusive construction industry, which in turn will guarantee higher levels of quality in the built environment, reduce work-site accidents and remove regulatory constraints.
+Quality, safety and professionalism are important contributors to the Inclusiveness goal under the 11th Malaysia Plan.
+The CITP hopes that the new culture will lead to a more quality-conscious and inclusive construction industry.

 Quality, safety and professionalism ingrained in industry culture